 The roof, an integral part of any structure, is often overlooked despite its crucial role in protecting our homes and buildings.

-Its complex anatomy encompasses several layers and components, each serving a specific purpose.
+The complex anatomy of a roof encompasses several layers and components, each serving a specific purpose.

 From the sturdy roof deck that forms the foundation to the carefully chosen roofing materials that shield against the elements, there is meticulous science behind every installation.
 But it doesn’t stop there.